MILKYWAY7399/DJ-U-BEE-v3/README.md

 **MILKYWAY7399**

-Built as a personal project to learn Discord bot development and software architecture.
+Built as a personal project to learn software architecture, asynchronous programming, API integration, and Discord bot development.